Karl Brück

 Karl Brück (12 May 1895 – 8 June 1964) was a German Nazi Party official who served as the Party Gauleiter of the Saar between 1931 and 1933 when it was being administered by France and the United Kingdom under a League of Nations mandate.
+He then worked in various Party positions at the national and regional levels, lastly as the Deputy Kreisleiter (county leader) of the Saarbrücken district from September 1941 until Germany's surrender in May 1945.
+In 1948, he was sentenced to three years imprisonment by a denazification court.

 Early life

 Brück, the son of a railway clerk, was born in Saarbrücken and attended Volksschule in Kleinblittersdorf until 1905.
 He completed a four-year apprenticeship in sand casting and was then employed for five years by various companies as a journeyman molder.
 From 1912 to 1914, he also was the leader of a 600 member pathfinders corps in Saarbrücken.
 Very shortly after the outbreak of the First World War, Brück entered military service with the Imperial German Army on 2 August 1914 as a one-year volunteer.
 From 25 September 1914 to 29 January 1915, he fought on the western front and, from 2 February 1915, on the eastern front with the rank of Gefreiter until he was seriously wounded in the autumn of 1915.
 He then spent a year recuperating in hospitals and was awarded the Wound Badge.

 Discharged from the service, Brück attended a mechanical engineering school in Cologne from 3 October 1916 until December when he legally was required to return to work in support of the war effort, taking a clerical job.
 From 1920 to 1922, he was a member of the Deutschvölkischer Schutz- und Trutzbund, the largest and most influential antisemitic organization in the Weimar Republic, and served on its board of directors.